-Since its inception in 1969, the chronograph has quickly become one of the most popular complications.
-Its design is instantly recognizable.
-It features a distinct layout with either two or three registers organized on the dial.
-The result is highly functional and easy to read while equally sporty and versatile.
-Over the years, certain brands have played with this design, making it even more iconic.
-For instance, Rolex introduced a unique variation showcasing a white dial with contrasting black subdials with the Daytona.
-Soon, the community dubbed this style the panda dial.
+With its eyecatching white dial and black subdials, the Panda Dial is a variation of the chronograph complication.
+Since its inception in 1969, the chronograph itself has quickly become one of the most popular complications, with an instantly recognizable design featuring a distinct layout with either two or three registers organized on the dial.
+The result is highly functional and easy to read while equally sporty and versatile, and it has become even more iconic as certain brands have played with the design over the years.
+Rolex introduced the unique variation showcasing a white dial with contrasting black subdials with the Daytona.
+Soon, the community dubbed this style the Panda Dial.
 Shortly after, Breitling created an inverse of the design featuring a black dial, contrasted by white subdials with the Superocean.
-This combination aptly became the reverse panda.
-Since then, both iterations of the panda dial have become highly coveted among chronographs.
+This combination aptly became the Reverse Panda.
+Since then, both iterations of the Panda Dial have become highly coveted among chronographs.
 Here, we’ve compiled a few of our favorite models showcasing this beloved design.

 OMEGA Speedmaster Date